-Cantrell nodded and proceeded to pour coffee for Jess and then a cup of tea for himself and H.G.
+Cantrell nodded and proceeded to pour coffee for Shade and then a cup of tea for himself and H.G.
 He asked her preference for milk and sugar and set the cup beside her and sat back down with his own.

-Jess had been reluctant to holster his gun until after the tall Oriental left the coach with the younger of the two women.
+Shade had been reluctant to holster his gun until after the tall Oriental left the coach with the younger of the two women.
 He took the cup of coffee that Quentin poured for him, finally settling in a chair that he angled in a way that allowed him to watch the coach's two doors.
 It also put his rifle near to hand where it leaned against the table.
 "Who are you?
 Why do you have old wanted posters on me and how do you know his name?"
 He nodded at Quentin.
-Jess's entire demeanor and body language showed how suspicious he was of the sudden developments in the car and of the woman seated at the table, prosaically sipping tea and sorting files.
+Shade's entire demeanor and body language showed how suspicious he was of the sudden developments in the car and of the woman seated at the table, prosaically sipping tea and sorting files.

-"I am, or was, the attorney on retainer for Mr. and Mrs. Chance Harper," Harriet answered the first of Jess Harper's questions.
+"I am, or was, the attorney on retainer for Mr. and Mrs. Chance Harper," Harriet answered the first of Shade Harper's questions.
 She flipped through the files and pulled out a neatly bound document.
 "This is the contract for my services duly signed by all three of us, witnessed by Mr. and Mrs. Hap Forest and notarized."
 Harriet handed the document to Cantrell as he was seated nearest to her.
 "I have old wanted posters on you because I do my due diligence on behalf of all clients.
 Before I wrote you into Mr. Harper's will, I wanted to make sure his estate and the ranch were not being handed to a total criminal.
 While your flirtation with the other side of the law is reprehensible, I found no evidence suggesting you'd settled into a life of crime.
-Lastly, if you were Jess Harper, it stood to reason, based on the Harpers' wills and the letter I received from Judge Mandrell, that this gentleman was Quentin Cantrell.
+Lastly, if you were Shade Harper, it stood to reason, based on the Harpers' wills and the letter I received from Judge Mandrell, that this gentleman was Quentin Cantrell.
 I must admit, though, that I never expected to encounter you before reaching Kalispell.
 I assumed you would be traveling there directly from Wyoming Territory."

 "We did try that, but apparently the people behind this little land grab decided to get rid of us with some story that we were money couriers.
-It almost worked, so Jess came up with this little idea to circumvent most chances at ambush with this train ride."
+It almost worked, so Shade came up with this little idea to circumvent most chances at ambush with this train ride."
 Cantrell took another drink of tea as he finished recounting their recent troubles.

 Harriet frowned.
 She was not surprised that Tyndall had made an effort to insert himself back into the Harpers' business, taking advantage of her absence to try and further the cause of his clients.
 That it had gone to the point of violence disturbed her.
 It also brought up concerns regarding the safety of the two heirs.
 Her frown deepened.
-Make that four heirs, she thought as her gaze swept over Quentin Cantrell and Jess Harper.
+Make that four heirs, she thought as her gaze swept over Quentin Cantrell and Shade Harper.

-"I want it known that I was not in favor of the recent changes Chance and Regina made to their wills," Harriet's gaze fell on Jess again, noting the dust and the gunbelt.
+"I want it known that I was not in favor of the recent changes Chance and Regina made to their wills," Harriet's gaze fell on Shade again, noting the dust and the gunbelt.
 "However, as their attorney, it is my duty to make sure their wishes are carried out.
 I do not know how much you know about the conditions of the original trust?"
-She raised an eyebrow at Jess.
+She raised an eyebrow at Shade.

-Jess shrugged slightly, "My grandfather put the ranch and all his business interests into a trust that he called the Harper Legacy Trust.
+Shade shrugged slightly, "My grandfather put the ranch and all his business interests into a trust that he called the Harper Legacy Trust.
 Its terms dictated that the eldest male child of each generation inherited everything.
 The younger children would be given a monetary endowment when they reached twenty-one years of age that was to be used as each determined."
 He paused for a moment, "The trust further stipulated that the younger children would leave the ranch to make their own way in life."

 "There were other conditions, and terms as well which would come into play should the eldest son not have children," Harriet added as she tapped another thick folder with a long, perfectly manicured fingernail.
 "In essence, however, Ishmael's children received a generous portion of the estate and scattered to the four winds.
 John Caleb Harper inherited the ranch and businesses.
 He increased the success of the businesses, but never worried much about putting the ranch on a profitable basis until after the end of the Civil War saw a severe reversal in the family's various business interests.
-Before all that happened, Caleb Harper took legal steps to have you removed from the trust," Harriet's attention was on Jess, watching for his reaction.
+Before all that happened, Caleb Harper took legal steps to have you removed from the trust," Harriet's attention was on Shade, watching for his reaction.
 He merely nodded, showing no overt reaction.